gordon-matt/CodeShop/README.md

 - Separate the views from the tables.. example: {VIEW.COLUMNS…}, {VIEW.NAME…}, etc.
 - Support for foreign key info, so that we can generate things like EF Navigation Properties
+- Better UI for db connections
+- Split each db connection type into separate projects
+- Show collection of file templates on UI
+- Import templates
+- Import language
+- Save configuration to a folder (1 main file for connection settings, custom values, etc.. plus separate files for templates, languages etc)
+- Allow rich text boxes to have different language markup to the data mappings language.
+Example: data mapping can be C#, but we're templating out a Razor file
+  (so want to have HTML as the language used in the rich text box..)
+- Custom snippets?
+- Use ribbn instead of toolstip?